-Over the last 20+ years we have developed our own way of guiding the mountain, one that affords you the best chance of proper acclimatization and summit success.
-For example, we use four camps on the mountain while other companies use only two or three.
-This 4th camp, at 20,600 feet, cuts three or more hours off of the summit day, the most difficult day of the climb, allowing you to move at a moderate pace and return to camp well before dark.
-Needless to say, a shortened summit day increases your chances of reaching the top.
-The high camp also allows us to traverse down the other side of the mountain, giving you new views and terrain to experience, as well as shortens the return trip to the trailhead by an entire day.
+Over the last 25+ years we have developed our own special way of guiding the mountain, which affords you the best chance of proper acclimatization and summit success.
+For example, we use 4 camps on the mountain while other companies use only 2 or 3.
+This 4th camp at 20,600 feet, cuts three or more hours off of the summit day, the hardest day of the climb, allowing you to move at a moderate pace and return to camp well before dark.
+Needless to say, the shortened summit day increases your chances of reaching the top.
+The high camp also allows us to traverse down the other side of the mountain, giving you changed views and terrain to experience, as well as shorten the return trip to the trailhead by one day.

 About the Mountain:

-In over 20 years of guiding Aconcagua, only a handful teams have not reached the summit - with a team success rate of about 90%.
-We have led numerous expeditions in which all climbers have reached the summit, and for those who have reached Camp III, we are confident our summit success is the finest in the industry.
+In over 25 years of guiding Aconcagua, only a handful teams have not reached the summit - a team success rate of about 90%.
+We have led numerous expeditions in which all climbers have reached the summit.
+We are confident our summit success is the finest in the industry.
 The success is a testament to our guides and the hard work and team spirit of our climbers.
-Guides are well-equipped, experienced and prepared to lead your climbs, and properly outfit your climb, as we keep a staff and apartment in the launch city of Mendoza.
+Guides are well equipped, experienced and prepared to lead your climbs and properly outfit your climb as we keep a staff and apartment in the launch city of Mendoza.
 We believe that with our guides and acclimatization schedule, along with our pre-trip assistance, Alpine Ascents offers the best possible chance for you to reach the summit of Aconcagua.